SVerma799/ecommerce-admin/README.md

 now you are ready to use the translation.

+## Image Upload Handling in the Project.

+-- Several Approaches could i have taken but the best one yet is to store the Images in Amazon S3 storage.
+But for a small scale project I dont wanted to do this.

+-- Therefore I used multer as a file System storage to save the Images in the public directory in the Server Side.

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.